thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Keep commits cohesive
 * Keep commits as small as possible

+A Pull Request is a collection of commits, that you should review as well.
 A good commit may be as small as a one-line change and as big as a change in every file of the entire project, provided it contains no more than one logical change.
 If it contains more, split it.